 Image source: Statista

-The development of an online store consists of many small processes such as business analysis, choosing the e-commerce platform, UI/UX development and other.
+The development of an online store consists of many small processes such as business analysis, choosing the e-commerce platform, UI/UX development, and other.
 Quite often it is difficult for an online retailer to keep things under control, especially when working with a small team.
 In order not to fall behind schedule and avoid budget overruns, you need to have a clear strategy for managing your project.

-Here is what you need to do to manage your e-commerce project effectively:
+Here is what you need to do to manage your e-commerce project effectively.

 Choose a project management methodology

 A project management methodology is the first step to the success of your e-commerce project plan.
-The right approach in managing projects enables the team to implement them most efficiently and effectively while reducing the risks.
+The right approach in managing projects enables the team to implement them in the most efficient and effective way while reducing the risks.

 Our team is e-commerce projects management using Scrum.
 Ken Schwaber, a software developer, and product manager created this project management methodology to make management of IT projects simpler.
 This agile methodology allows us to work as a cross-functional unit with self-organization.
-Through daily communication within the team, we evaluate and adjust the results at each stage of project development.
+Through daily communication in the team, we evaluate and adjust the results at each stage of project development.
 With this approach, we achieve the best quality of the final product.
 The main Scrum features are:

-- A living backlog of prioritized tasks
+- A living backlog of prioritized tasks;

-- A fixed set of backlog items that get done during sprints
+- A fixed set of backlog items that get done during sprints;

-- Brief sessions of planning the backlog items and defining the sprints
+- Brief sessions of planning the backlog items and defining the sprints;

-- Brief retrospectives for all team members to reflect the past sprints
+- Brief retrospectives for all team members to reflect the past sprints.

 Moreover, Scrum gives the following benefits to the e-commerce business:

-- Speed: E-commerce is a fast-developing industry where customer behavior often changes and new, technologies appear all the time.
+- Speed.
+E-commerce is a fast-developing industry where customer behavior often changes and new technologies appear all the time.
 Scrum allows the team to achieve quick results and move forward through the development process within a reasonable period.

-- Flexibility: Online retail business needs to drive innovations to provide high-value business solutions.
+- Flexibility.
+Online retail business needs to drive innovations to provide high-value business solutions.

 Plan your project wisely

-We decided to use Scrum e-commerce project management approach for several reasons.
+We decided to use the Scrum e-commerce project management approach for several reasons.
 First, it allows creating a self-organized team.
-Then, it encourages communication within the group and across development, design, QA and other departments, involved in the development process.
+Then, it encourages communication in the team and across development, design, QA and other departments, involved in the development process.
 It helps us respond to emerging challenges in an agile manner and perform the best results.
 Below we describe the process of planning an e-commerce project:

-1. Competitor Analysis - In the early stages of the project, we conduct in-depth competitor and market research.
+1. Competitor analysis.
+In the early stages of the project, we conduct in-depth competitor and market research.
 It helps us to identify the weaknesses and strengths of the market leaders.
 Moreover, we receive insights on the mistakes we can avoid and the best practices we can adopt.

-5. Data Migration - In some cases, a customer already has an online shop with databases to import into the future project.
+5. Data migration.
+In some cases, a customer already has an online shop with databases to import into the future project.
 We include the database migration to the workflow since it has an impact on the cost scope and the time of the online shop development.

-6. The E-commerce Platform - We offer several options of the e-commerce platforms depending on the customer business needs, goals, budget, and other factors.
+6. The e-commerce platform.
+We offer several options of the e-commerce platforms depending on the customer business needs, goals, budget, and other factors.
 In some cases, we develop custom e-commerce platforms.

 Then, to keep the project progress transparent and measurable, we use six main deliverables described below:

-- Product Vision Statement - A quick summary describes the goals of the product.
+- Product vision statement.
+A quick summary describes the goals of the product.

-- Product Roadmap - It includes a high-level view of the product requirements that will help us achieve the product vision.
+- Product roadmap.
+It includes a high-level view of the product requirements that will help us achieve the product vision.
 At this stage, we also outline a general timeframe of development and release those requirements.
 The product roadmap further will form the product backlog.

-- Product Backlog - We create the full list of the tasks in the scope for the e-commerce website, ordered by priority.
+- Product backlog.
+We create the full list of the tasks in the scope for the e-commerce website, ordered by priority.

-- Release Plan - It is a high-level timetable for the release of the e-commerce website.
+- Release plan.
+It is a high-level timetable for the release of the e-commerce website.

-- Sprint Backlog - This document includes user stories, the goals, and tasks associated with the current sprint.
+- Sprint backlog.
+This document includes user stories, the goals, and tasks associated with the current sprint.

-- Increment - The working functionality of the product that we demonstrate to a customer at the end of the sprint.
+- Increment.
+The working functionality of the product that we demonstrate to a customer at the end of the sprint.

 Image source: CayenneApps